General FAQs

 Must I enroll full-time to receive financial aid?

-No. Your EFC and enrollment level determine Pell Eligibility.
+No. Your SAI and enrollment level determine Pell Eligibility.
 To be eligible for the FDLP (Direct Loan) and the Federal Work-Study, students must enroll at least half-time (6 credit hours) each semester.

 How do I find out how much I owe on my federal student loans?